cst0601/Holo-Bot/README.md

 ```
 java -jar discord_mp_bot.jar
 ```
-If you do not with to activate twitter content broadcasting, do
+If you do not wish to activate twitter content broadcasting, do
 ```
 java -jar discord_mp_bot.jar noTwitter
 ```